pawn-lang/compiler/readme.md

 - Install [CMake](https://cmake.org/).
 When installing make sure to check "Add CMake to system PATH" to make your life easier.

 - Generate a Visual Studio project.
-In Command promprt or Powershell execute the
+In Command Prompt or Powershell execute the
   following:

   ```cmd